This programme can run as an online or classroom training

 - Check for understanding and commitment.

-- Align self and subordinates to the organisation’s vision
+- Align self and subordinates to the ehaviorn’s vision

 - Lead and execute change